Vikings edge Giants 27-24 on Joseph’s game-ending 61-yard FG

+MINNEAPOLIS (AP) — Justin Jefferson got the ball just far enough across midfield for Minnesota Vikings coach Kevin O’Connell to summon Greg Joseph for a kick he’d never before made in a game from that distance.

+The Vikings found those extra edges in the crucial moments yet again.

-MINNEAPOLIS (AP)Greg Joseph kicked a career-long 61-yard field goal as time expired, giving the Minnesota Vikings a 27-24 victory that prevented the New York Giants from clinching a playoff spot on Saturday.
+Joseph’s franchise-record 61-yard field goal as time expired gave the Vikings a 27-24 victory on Saturday that prevented the New York Giants from clinching a playoff spot and set an NFL record with their 11th one-score win of the season.

+“You don’t blink.
+You don’t flinch.
+You don’t waver,” said Joseph, who has made three game-winners with less than 25 seconds in regulation plus two overtime field goals this season.
+“Because we know where we’ve been, and we know what we’re capable of.”

 T.J.
 Hockenson had a career-high 13 catches for 109 yards and two touchdowns from Kirk Cousins, who threw for a third score to Justin Jefferson with 3 minutes to go that was set up by a blocked punt and gave the Vikings (12-3) an eight-point lead.